Stephen Joel Trachtenberg: Our Namesake

 In the nonprofit sector, his record of leadership at other private universities lead to his becoming the 15th president of the George Washington University.
 Under Trachtenberg’s leadership, GW:

-- created five new schools, including the School of Public Policy and Public Policy, later named the Trachtenberg School
+- created five new schools, including the School of Public Policy and Public Administration, later named the Trachtenberg School

 - made major additions and upgrades, revitalizing the face of this urban campus